CDLUC3/Make-Data-Count/dev-notes/List of API Needs.md

 * Should be browser responsive. i.e. the design should be consistent at different browser widths (UI).
     * Bootstrap.
 * Interactive, easy to use, self explanatory interface.
+* `application/json` is a preferred response format (i.e. vs `text/xml`).
+    *  Most browser-based clients are already geared to convert JSON directly into Javascript objects, whereas for XML return types, we have to apply a `parse()` step and convert XML to JS objects.

 ### _What information should be stored on the client side._
 >